The Philippines Right Now

 SIM Cards & Data

 Travel eSIMs Connect the second you land.
 Zero hassle.
-Skip the airport queue and paperwork.
+Skip the airport line and paperwork.
 Activate before you fly and land connected.
 Find the best eSIM →Prefer a local SIM?

 You can buy a prepaid SIM at the airport on arrival or at any Globe, Smart, or DITO shop and mall kiosk, with your passport for the mandatory SIM registration.
 Coverage is strong in cities and tourist hubs and patchy on remote islands, so load a data promo before heading off-grid.